777arc/PySDR/content/cyclostationary.rst

 Frequency Smoothing Method (FSM)
 ********************************

+the number of samples ends up determining your freq domain resolution

-talk about the importance of the window length because it determines the resolution
+talk about how window length impacts things, since it doesnt really change the resolution, just the window size used in the convolve

+point out how even though there is only 1 FFT, you still need to do a ton of convolves

 .. code-block:: python